Digital Inclusion Resource Collection

 The Washington State Library is pleased to provide this portal combining digital literacy tools developed in Washington State as well as national project information about digital literacy for libraries and the public.
-Resources include help with computing skills, job seeking, online security and safety, tech tips & terminology, accessibility, portals, and training for libraries.
+Resources include help with computing skills, job seeking, online security and safety, tech tips & terminology, accessibility, portals, and training for library staff.

 What is Digital Inclusion?